magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 * **Spatial Anchoring**: Ensures that digital objects remain in their designated positions relative to the real world, even as users move around.
 * **Augmented Reality Integration**: Integrates with AR systems to enhance the realism and utility of virtual overlays on physical spaces.

-## How do Specific MCS Services Map to CSP Systems
+## How Specific MCS Services Map to CSP Systems

 **User Service**